Dregu/Spelunky2ls/README.md

 # Spelunky tools
 Spelunky 2 tools for item spawning and exploration.
 Most of this awesome stuff is not made by me, I just compiled it here.
+Run these after the title screen.

 ## spawnserver.py
 Spawn any item.
 Webgui at http://localhost:5000/entities.html